CiscoCloud/distributive/README.md

 Installation/Building
 ---------------------

 To install the development version (potentially unstable):
  1. Clone this repo: `git clone https://github.com/CiscoCloud/distributive`
+ 2. Get dependencies with `go get .` (or used versioned dependencies with [godep] [godep]).
+ 3. (Optional) Test with `go test -short ./...`
- 2. Build a binary with `./build.sh`
+ 4. Build a binary with `go build .`
- 3. Follow the "Usage" instructions below
+ 5. Follow the "Usage" instructions below

+The Dockerfile demonstrates how to build it from scratch (without golang installed, etc.).

 We also provide premade RPM packages on [Bintray][bintray] for versioned releases.
 You can view the RPM source and build RPM snapshots at [distributive-rpm][distributive-rpm].

-To build a tiny binary, we use [UPX][upx] and [goupx][goupx].
-If you have both of these tools installed, you can optionally use `./build.sh compress` to tell the build script to compress the binary once it's finished.

 Usage
 -----